-The Group is not exposed to any material interest rate risk as the Group's long term debt has a fixed rate of interest, except for the Nozala Investments loan which has a variable rate of interest of South African prime rate plus 3%.
-A 1% change in the South African prime rate would result in interest expense changing by approximately \$8,200.
+The Group is not exposed to any material interest rate risk as the Group's long-term debt has a fixed rate of interest, except for the Nozala Investments loan which has a variable rate of interest of South African prime rate plus 3%.
+A 1% change in the South African prime rate would result in net loss expense changing by approximately \$8,700.

-c) Foreign Currency risk
+c) Foreign currency risk